Welcome to Order of Christian Initiation for Adults or O.C.I.A. for St Joseph Parish in Vacaville, CA.

-Considering RCIA?
-Maybe you are a Catholic who has never been confirmed… RCIA is for you.
-Perhaps you are a non-Catholic Christian coming to Mass with family and you are interested in learning more about the Catholic faith… RCIA is for you.
+Considering OCIA?
+Maybe you are a Catholic who has never been confirmed… OCIA is for you.
+Perhaps you are a non-Catholic Christian coming to Mass with family and you are interested in learning more about the Catholic faith… OCIA is for you.
 For some unknown reason, you wandered through the front door, you are not baptized, and maybe not even a Christian, but is definitely for you!
-Please contact Deacon Scott at deaconscott@stjoseph-Vacaville.org or the Faith Formation Coordinator, Armida Ramirez, at armida@stjoseph-Vacaville.org.
+Please contact the -Parish office at: 707-447-2354 or email OCIA@stjoseph-Vacaville.org or the Faith Formation Coordinator.

 DOWNLOAD PDF REGISTRATION FORM HERE